sci-ndp/dspaces-api/README.md

 ## Introduction

 This repository contains the implementation of a RESTPLUS API for DataSpaces using FastAPI.
+It communicates with a backend instance of DataSpaces to mediate staging requests.

 ## What is DataSpaces?